storybookjs/ember/addons/interactions/README.md

 ## Experimental step debugging

-Debugging features are experimental and disabled by default.
+Step debugging features are experimental and disabled by default.
 To enable them:

 ```js
 // main.js